We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Sometimes after shaving, you may notice redness or bumps on your legs.
-This may be razor burn or razor bumps.
-Razor burn, or folliculitis, generally occurs immediately after shaving or when the hair is growing back.
-It can leave the skin on your legs red and inflamed, or with raised bumps.
+Razor burn generally occurs after shaving or when the hair is growing back.
+It can occur in any area you shave, including your legs and thighs, and can leave the skin red, inflamed, or with raised bumps.

 Razor bumps are most likely caused by friction from the razor and ingrown hairs.
 Ingrown hairs are caused when hair grows into your skin instead of out.
 They can cause pimple-like bumps on the skin.